 We may require written proof of ownership or a rental agreement and proof of actual permanent residence at the property.
 We cannot allocate places on the basis of intended future changes of address unless house moves have been confirmed through the exchange of contracts with a completion date, or the signing of a formal lease agreement.

 We do not usually accept an address if:

-- It is the address of your second home.
-If you have two homes, we will check which one is your main home.
-We may refuse to allocate a school place at an address which we consider to be a temporary or business address
+- it is the address of your second home - if you have two homes, we will check which one is your main home and we may refuse to allocate a school place at an address which we consider to be a temporary or business address

 We reserve the right to seek further written proof to support your claim to residence, and that your child is living there.

 Each year, the School Admissions Team will check a sample number of addresses at random by asking the parent or carer to prove the address they have stated on their application.

 If a child lives with their separated parents for different parts of the week, we will consider the home address to be where the child sleeps for most of the school week (Sunday night to Thursday night).
 If the child spends equal amounts of time at the two addresses, the parents must agree which address they wish to be the child’s main address.

 We will only respond to the parent or carer who has completed the preference form (‘the applicant’).
 Where parents are separated, and have not shared information about the preference process, we will use the following procedure if we receive a request for information from one of the parents: